 Therefore, the “Safe level” approach may be misleading in shrimp keeping and breeding hobby.

 Note: Actually, the same results were with ammonia concentrations.
 Even if the level of ammonia was not lethal, the species showed growth reductions between 12% and 36%.
 In addition, shrimp showed significantly reduced resistance to bacterial infection.

 Another interesting fact is that shrimp had reduced inter-molt periods.
 In another article about the molting process of dwarf shrimp, I already wrote that the rate of growth is a function of both the frequency with which they molt and the size increase per molt.
 However, there was almost no increase in the growth rate of the shrimp under such conditions!
 Molting occurred only in response to stressful conditions.

 How to Test Your Tank for Nitrates

 I prefer to use an API master kit.
 It is a liquid test kit.
-It tests for ammonia, nitrite, nitrate, pH, GH, KH, etc. Personally, I strongly believe that if you are serious about being in the shrimp, fish or snail hobby.
+It tests for ammonia, nitrite, nitrate, pH, GH, KH, etc. Personally, I strongly believe that if you are serious about being in the shrimp, fish, or snail hobby.
 You should get one of these test kits.
-You can check the current price.
+You can check the current price (link to Amazon).

 - Take your test tube.
 There is a 5 ml line.
 Fill it up to the line.